Co-dfns/Co-dfns/README.md

 1. Dyalog APL 15.0 or later 64-bit Unicode edition

-2. A supported compiler

-    * PGI Accelerator 16.7+ (Preferred, Linux and Windows)
+2. Your Operating System's host compiler:

     * Visual Studio 2015 (Windows)
     * GCC (Linux)
-    * Intel C Compiler (Linux or Windows)
+    * Clang (Mac OS X)

-3. LibreSSL
+3. ArrayFire

-You will need to make sure that the LibreSSL libraries are visible and accessible to the compiler.
-For Windows this usually means putting them in the directory where you are running/compiling your code.
-For Linux, we generally expect them in /usr/local/lib64 or any other standard location.
+You should be able to find the appropriate ArrayFire installer included in the release page for a given Co-dfns release.
+On Windows, if you want to use the CUDA backend you will need to make sure that the appropriate nvvm64 dll (something like `nvvm64_31_0.dll`) is copied into the directory from which you will launch the compiler.

 ## Related Projects